Costume Quest: Other media

 Double Fine has teamed with Oni Press to produce a one-off comic book, Costume Quest: Invasion of the Candy Snatchers, written and drawn by Zac Gorman, to be released around the same time as the game sequel's release.
 Gorman had previously drawn a Costume Quest comic for his Magical Game Time webcomic series, which got the attention of Double Fine and led to this collaboration.

 Frederator Studios had announced in May 2015 that it was producing an animated short based on Costume Quest.
 The short had been planned to be written and storyboarded by Zac Gorman and directed by Pat McHale.
 In February 2017, Frederator Studios announced the project has now become an animated series to be distributed as original programming for Amazon.
 For the series, Bryan Caselli and Will McRobb serve as the showrunners with Fred Seibert, Kevin Kolde and Eric Homan serving as executive producers.
 Having worked on the original short, Zac Gorman was initially approached as showrunner, but turned it down, though his style became crucial to the show's look, and he contributed as a writer on 2 episodes.
 Costume Quest is Frederator's first project with Amazon.
 The first half of season 1 was released on March 8, 2019.
 The second half of season 1 was released on October 11, 2019.
 A holiday special Heroes on Holiday was released on November 21, 2019.

 Reception

 Costume Quest

 Costume Quest received "generally favorable reviews" on all platforms except the Xbox 360 version, which received "average" reviews, according to the review aggregation website Metacritic.
-Some praised the game's uniqueness and charm, but citing stale gameplay mechanics.
-The PS3 version was named "PSN Game of the Year 2010" in PlayStation: The Official Magazine.
-The game was given the "Best Downloadable Game" award at the 2010 Spike Video Game Awards.
+Reviewers frequently praised the game's art style, humor, and Halloween setting, while several considered its turn-based combat simple or repetitive.
+GameSpot described it as charming but found the combat basic, and Game Informer similarly felt the gameplay did not match the game's presentation.The game was given the "Best Downloadable Game" award at the 2010 Spike Video Game Awards.